pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 and are running, we can simulate insert/updates and deletes on the source and monitor the replicated data through the Demo Client.

-2. Using the Demo Client click on the “Initial Load Complete” Button.
+2. Using the Demo Client click on the “Initial Load Complete” Button (if you have NOT done it already).
 ![](images/200/image200_48.png)

 3. The following screen will appear.
 NOTE – the current refresh of the client is 10